tryigit/PlayIntegrityFix/Leaked Keyboxs/README.md

 Keybox files that are not already deployed or known to be very rare will not be added.

 ## Additional Information
 Google can detect a Keybox leak in just 12 hours (Search bot), and less if many people are using it.
-These Keybox files have already been published on Github many times before me.

-I wouldn't have published it if some stupid people hadn't starred or forked the repo (too many people started using it).
-Github repos and commits don't fall directly into search engine databases unless they are extremely popular.
+If some stupid people hint and it starts spreading, I decide to share it here because Github repos and commits don't fall directly into search engine databases unless they are extremely popular.
-But too many people using it is more dangerous than a low-star repo.
+But too many people using it is more dangerous than a low-starred repo.

+Of course, if one day this fork repo becomes very popular, I will think differently (like approved people).